 - You will decide on the best method for your students to showcase their published animal research.

-- You may want your students to use their own creativity in the texts that they write and share, but if you’d like a first experience to provide a bit more guidance, we have provided two different sets of pages for booklets.
+- You may want your students to use their own creativity in the texts that they write and share.
+If you’d like a first experience to provide a bit more guidance, we have provided two different sets of pages for booklets.

 - One is more guided and the other has less structure and smaller lines for more writing.
-15 pages are provided so that you can pick and choose which you would your individual students to use for each section.
+15 pages are provided so that you or students can pick what fits their needs.

 - This “lesson” may actually become a series of lessons if you choose to model how each page can be used.
-(We have also included a page with simple writing lines in case you want your students to have much less guidance than the booklet pages provided.)
+(We have also included a page with simple writing lines in case students need less guidance than the booklet pages provided.)

 Lesson 12: Labeling Pictures